Why Is It A Requirement That Surrogates Already Be Parents?

-Many choose surrogacy over other conventional IVF treatments because third party reproduction helps a variety of patients, especially women born without a uterus, same sex couples and those with a medical condition that creates a barrier to achieving a healthy pregnancy on their own.
+Many choose surrogacy over other conventional IVF treatments because third party reproduction helps a variety of patients, especially women born without a uterus, same-sex couples, and those with a medical condition that creates a barrier to achieving a healthy pregnancy on their own.

-The American Society of Reproductive Medicine, who oversees all key issues arising from reproductive medicines and related areas, has formulated guidelines on surrogacy requirements for surrogacy agencies to follow.
-The rules are strict and ensure quality candidates are eligible, healthy and committed to providing prospective parents the help they need.
+The American Society of Reproductive Medicine, which oversees all key issues arising from reproductive medicines and related areas, has formulated guidelines on surrogacy requirements for surrogacy agencies to follow.
+The rules are strict and ensure quality candidates are eligible, healthy, and committed to providing prospective parents the help they need.

 Women who are not mothers themselves cannot become a surrogate because without having gone through a full-term pregnancy, our in-house physicians have no way to determine if they are capable of successfully carrying a pregnancy to term.

 All applications are reviewed by our clinical team and all pregnancy and delivery records are thoroughly examined by our in-house physicians prior to a huge investment of time and energy on your part.

 Some women may experience symptoms such as cravings or morning sickness, while others will not.
 Additionally, being pregnant is a commitment to refrain from certain habits such as smoking, drinking excessively, or eating specific foods.

 They are likely to understand all phases of the pregnancy as a mother themselves.
 Mothers also know the processes of delivery, while women who have never given birth may be unaware of the breadth of the commitment.

-Additionally, surrogate mothers know how important their children are to them, therefore they understand how important it is to keep the baby safe along the journey.
+Additionally, Surrogate Mothers know how important their children are to them, therefore they understand how important it is to keep the baby safe along the journey.
 Moms have experienced the joys of motherhood and recognize how meaningful being a carrier is; such a sense of understanding acts as their pillar throughout the process and at the time of delivery.

 Click here to learn more about gestational surrogacy options and growing your family tree with Physician’s Surrogacy.
-To schedule a complimentary consultation, please email firstname.lastname@example.org or call 858-209-3801.
+If you are interested in becoming a surrogate?
+Complete the application to see if you qualify!Fill Out An Application